-The 5th of December every year marks the celebration of the former King’s Birthday, as this is the day that His Majesty King Bhumbibol Adulyadej, was born.
+The 5th of December every year marks the celebration of the late King’s Birthday, as this is the day that His Majesty King Bhumbibol Adulyadej, was born.

 The monarchy in Thailand is esteemed as a solid institution that has played a key role in unifying Thais from all walks of life, part of the reason why the locals look for befitting ways to honour and appreciate monarchs.